-- Create a healthy environment for your family by doing physical activity together. - Leave electronic devices in a designated area and have the whole family do fun activities together. - Pick a variety of activities to work on strength, endurance, and flexibility (e.g. play tug-o-war on Monday, play tag on Tuesday, and do yoga poses on Wednesday). - Track your activity and encourage each other along the way to having a stronger, healthier family.
+- Create a healthy environment for your family by doing physical activity together. - Leave electronic devices in a designated area and have the whole family do fun activities together. - Pick a variety of activities to work on strength, endurance, and flexibility (do sit-ups and push-ups on Monday, play basketball on Tuesday, and do yoga poses on Wednesday). - Track your activity and encourage each other along the way to having a stronger, healthier family.